User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Potential scaling

 Alternatively, setting $\inpitem{IFVARY}=0$ instructs the programs to treat the scaling factor as the varying quantity.
 The scaling factor is handled in the same way as a varying EFV, so that: \begin{description} \item[\inpitem{FLDMIN}]{is the lower bound value of the scaling factor.} \item[\inpitem{FLDMAX}]{is the upper bound of the scaling factor.} \item[\inpitem{DFIELD}]{is the step size between values of the scaling factor.
 If a resonance is to be characterised as a function of \inpitem{SCALAM} (section \ref{inputres}), \inpitem{DFIELD} is not used.} \item[\inpitem{DTOL}]{is the convergence criterion used when converging on quantities as a function of the scaling factor: on resonances or values of the scattering length/volume in \MOLSCAT; or on the position of bound states in \FIELD.} \end{description}

-Note that, if $\inpitem{NFVARY}>1$, including 0 among the indices of varying EFVs in \inpitem{IFVARY} means that the grid of values held in the \inpitem{FIELD} array include the scaling factor.
-If, however, the scaling factor is to be held constant at a value other than 1, it must be set in \inpitem{SCALAM}, not in the \inpitem{FIXFLD} array.
+Note that, if $\inpitem{NFVARY}>1$, including 0 among the indices of varying EFVs in \inpitem{IFVARY} means that the grid of values held in the array \inpitem{FIELD} include the scaling factor.
+If, however, the scaling factor is to be held constant at a value other than 1, it must be set in \inpitem{SCALAM}, not in the array \inpitem{FIXFLD}.